 Print size comparisons

-I can print many of the photos here at up to 24″ x 36″ but some can be printed at larger sizes with excellent quality through high-end printing services with whom I work.
-Optimum size depends on a variety of factors including the original image dimensions, the content of the image, how it will be displayed, and so forth, and prices vary depending upon size and other factors.
-Please contact me for specific information about the print you are interested in.
+I can print in-house at up to 24″ in the short dimension, but some photographs can be printed at larger sizes with excellent quality through high-end printing services with whom I work.
+Optimum size depends on a variety of factors including the original image dimensions, the content of the image, how it will be displayed, your planned use, and so forth.
+For example, many photographs can produce fine art prints at sizes such as 30″ x 40″.
+(My photographs have been used in much larger sizes for architectural installations and similar purposes — at sizes up to 11 feet tall by 30 feet wide.)
+Pricing varies depending upon size and various other factors.
+Please contact me for specific information about the photograph you are interested in.

 What about the text in the borders?